How To Crochet A Zigzag Bag

 getting pieces ready

-Pin your template to both layers of felt and cut out.
-I do it together so that they’re both the same shape.
+Pin your template to two layers of felt and cut out.
+As above, keep to simple shapes as it’s so much easier.
+I do two layers together so that they’re both the same shape.
+These will be the front and back pieces.

 splitting your embroidery thread.